 People learn better when they interact with the lessons.
 Don’t have employees learn only by reading lengthy manuals.
-Interactive training can include case studies, discussions, and the use of role playing to deepen understanding.
+Interactive training can include case studies, discussions, and the use of role-playing to deepen understanding.
 Interactive lessons are effective because they encourage critical thinking.

 - Make it Fun

-Sure, OSHA regulation are very serious, but that doesn’t mean learning about them can’t be fun.
+Sure, OSHA regulations are very serious, but that doesn’t mean learning about them can’t be fun.
 Throw in some gamification or competition to encourage your employees to get involved and give it their all.
 Also, consider recognizing and rewarding those OSHA trainers who get the best results.

 - Keep It Short and Sweet